tatumio/doc/docs/rpc/evm-blockchains/optimism-rpc-documentation/transaction/eth_estimategas.md

 ### Overview

-`eth_estimateGas` is an Optimism JSON-RPC method that estimates the amount of gas required to execute a given transaction.
+`eth_estimateGas` is method that estimates the amount of gas required to execute a given transaction.
 This method can be used to determine the gas cost before sending a transaction, allowing developers to better predict the gas fees and avoid issues like out-of-gas errors.

 Use cases for `eth_estimateGas` include: